 There are a number of factors that can affect your credit score.
 Factors can affect your credit score both in a positive and negative manner.
 Positive factors such as keeping a clean credit file for a certain time period may enable you to repair your credit score.

 Below are factors which can have a negative impact on your credit score.
-Despite these factors, our advisors have secured bad credit mortgages for people with the following circumstances.
+Despite these factors, our advisors have secured mortgages for people with the following circumstances:

 If you have bad credit and require a mortgage, below are our top 3 tips to help you!

-- Ensure your advisors have a wealth of experience in bad credit mortgages.
+- Utilise an advisor that has a deep understanding of mortgages with bad credit.
 Not all advisors are able to quickly pinpoint the right lenders.
 This can result in failed mortgage applications which can further affect your credit rating.
+Applying to the right lender from the offset is vital in getting your mortgage accepted.
+Only experienced brokers are able to do this as they have a thorough understanding of lender criteria.

 I have bad credit, how much can I borrow?

-Being approved a bad credit mortgage is all to do with how much risk a lender is willing to place on themselves by providing you with a mortgage.
-The risk factor directly affects how much you can borrow, so we’ll look at the 4 main variables that a lender will take into consideration when processing your mortgage application.
+Mortgage approval relates to how much risk a lender is willing to take.
+The amount of risk your application poses directly affects how much you can borrow.
+We’ll look at the 4 main variables that a lender will consider when assessing your mortgage application.

 Loan to Value (LTV)

-Loan to value or LTV is simply how much you are borrowing.
+Loan to value (LTV) is simply how much you are borrowing.
 For example, the loan is the amount of the mortgage and the value relates to the property value.
-If there is a house that is valued at £100,000 and you have a deposit of £10,000 then your LTV is 90%, as you have a 10% deposit (£10,000) and the other 90% will be mortgaged (£90,000).
+If a house is valued at £100,000 and you have a deposit of £10,000 then your LTV is 90%.
+This is because you have a 10% deposit (£10,000) and the other 90% will be mortgaged (£90,000).

 Now the loan to value has been explained, it’s clear to see why lenders consider LTV to be a huge factor in assessing an applicants risk when applying for a mortgage.
 If you have a 95% loan to value for example, although possible, it really does minimise your options.
 This is because lenders are very restricted when lending up to 95% on a property.
 This is especially true when lending to a borrower with adverse credit.

 If you have a slightly larger deposit and your loan to value is at least 85%, then you will have a lot more flexibility in the choice of mortgage products available to you.
 A 15% deposit is quite often referred to as an industry minimum when applying for bad credit mortgages.
-This is because the lender is taking less risk, as it allows them equity in the case that mortgage payments were not paid.
+This is because the lender is taking less risk, as it allows them equity in the case that mortgage payments aren’t met.

 This is especially true when compared to a borrower with a small deposit (less than 15% of the property value).
 Even on occasions where an applicant has severe bad credit, lenders are still likely to approve a mortgage but may require a 20-40% deposit.

 Regardless of having bad credit or not, lenders will always assess an applicant’s income.
-Lenders want to know that mortgage repayments can be covered without difficulty by the borrower and this is largely based on what the borrower earns.
+Lenders want to know that mortgage repayments can be covered without difficulty and this is largely based on what the borrower earns.

 As an industry standard, borrowing up to 4 times your annual salary is generally considered the norm.
 As an example, if you earned £30,000 per year, you could potentially borrow up to £120,000.
-There are lenders out there that will lend up to 5 times the applicants annual income and if you’re a super high earner, you could even borrow more.
+There are lenders that may lend up to 5x the applicant’s annual income and if you’re a super high earner, you could even borrow more.

 The more assets you have as an individual can also minimise your risk factor in the eyes of lenders.
 This is because savings in the bank, investments or equity in other property, can provide lenders with additional security or collateral.
 The risk is thought to be less as it shows lenders that the borrower is not dependent on one income stream and has assets as a safety net if needed.